Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Yapping" caption="by Cyberagent" />

 I wrote a lot of story tasks, that sorta made it in, but due to time constraints, a lot didn't end up making it in.
 In a future update, I am going to get with everyone and add all the story tasks.
-Here is a glimpse of whats to come.
+Here is a glimpse of what's  to come.
 <Img src="https://i.imgur.com/1MPyjjg.png" />

-I want to be a big studio game designer/producer one day, so I tried to do a lot of play-testing and feedback to my team on what I think would make it, and what wouldnt, as well as suggesting mechanics to add to make the game more interesting.
+I want to be a big studio game designer/producer one day, so I tried to do a lot of play-testing and feedback to my team on what I think would make it, and what wouldn't, as well as suggesting mechanics to add to make the game more interesting.

 Don't get me wrong.
 Small Fish is a strong group, and we have many talented people.
 Way more talented than me, but I got a little nervous towards the last couple weeks that we weren't play testing enough.
 So I made it my lifes goal to test whenever possible and give feedback on errors and scope creep.
-I also tried to keep everyones head on straight about what they could and couldnt do.
+I also tried to keep everyone's  head on straight about what they could and couldn't  do.
 I wanted to make sure we could keep the project within the scope we had set for it.

 I don't know if I managed to help out by all the micro managing I did on everyone, but I like to think that it helped greatly and made everyone realize what we could feasibly get done in time.